TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update: yes (special, see description in 'update' section above)
         default: the value of the disk_driver parameter for this VM

-    disks.*.compression:

-        Specifies a compression algorithm used for this disk.
-This has the same details, warnings and caveats as the global zfs_root_compression option below but only affects a single disk on the VM.

-        See zfs_root_compression section below for more details.

-        type: string one of: "on,off,lzjb,gzip,gzip-N,zle"
-        vmtype: KVM
-        listable: no
-        create: yes
-        update: yes (see caveat in zfs_root_compression section below)
-        default: off

     disks.*.zpool: